My Hero Academia Ultra Rumble battle royale: Trailer, gameplay, hero roster & more

-Ultra-popular anime series My Hero Academia is getting its very own battle royale title, “Ultra Rumble,” to be released by Bandai Namco — here’s what we know about the 24-player game so far, including the roster, open beta, and more.
+The extremely popular anime My Hero Academia is getting its very own battle royale title, Ultra Rumble, to be released by Bandai Namco — here’s what we know about the 24-player game so far, including the trailer, gameplay, hero roster, and more.

 My Hero Academia has become one of the biggest anime franchises since its debut in 2016, with fans across the globe falling in love with the world of “quirks.”